mgeeky/cobalt-arsenal/mgeekys_arsenal/README.md

    - _"On initial Beacon check-in do all the automated stuff"_ - controls whether we should issue all of the automated stuff described in `When a new Beacon checks in - here's what happens` section above.
+   - _"Rename Beacon tabs according to this format_" - renames Beacon tabs every 15 seconds to the specified format.
+See other available placeholders in `renameBeaconTabs.cna` referenced in root's repository README.
    - _"Specify local path where to save downloaded files"_ - to be used by auto-sync-downloaded-files logic
    - _"Specify local path .NET assemblies should be looked for"_ - to be used if execute-assembly didn't find specified assembly's name as a lookup directory, similarly to $PATH concept.